krzyzanowskim/AES256CBC/README.md

 ## Run on Ubuntu with Docker

 We ❤️ server-side Swift 3 AES256CBC works under Linux.
-For Docker you can use the included Dockerfile or simple run `test.sh` which will create a self-removing docker container and runs test in them.
+For Docker you can use the included Dockerfile or simple run `test_in_docker.sh` which will create a self-removing docker container and runs test in them.

 ## FAQs